edasdemirlab/edasdemirlab.github.io/_posts/2022-03-14-MOOC-introductory-guide.md

 ![kacd-rehber-ucretsizerisim](/assets/images/postimages/kacdagirisrehberi/kacd-giris-rehberi-4-ucretsiz.jpg){: .align-right .erdi_width_30}
 One of the MOOC misconceptions I often see is that people think the courses on Coursera and edX are paid.
 Since these platforms are starting to move away from their basic missions, unfortunately, they bring the fees to the forefront in the course promotions.

 > I would like to underline that you can enroll classes for free on both platforms, and you can access almost all of the course content for free.
 The fee is only needed to be paid for taking certificates provided by course providers like universities or reputable companies.
 Certificates are proof showing that you completed the course.
-In other words, when you pay the fee, you do not actually buy a MOOC, but the certificate shows that you have completed the MOOC.
+In other words, when you pay the fee, you do not buy a MOOC, but the certificate shows that you have completed the MOOC.

-If you are taking these MOOCs for your personal development and you don't really care about the certificate, you have nothing to worry about.
-Obviously, you've seen that there is a certificate sharing trend these days on LinkedIn.
+If you are taking these MOOCs for your personal development and you don't care about the certificate, you have nothing to worry about.
+You should probably see that there is a certificate-sharing trend these days on LinkedIn.
 I don't know much about the validity of these certificates and where and how they work.
 However, I have read staff saying that these certificates are not considered fully valid even by the issuing institutions.
 If you still say that it would not be bad to get a certificate while you have completed the course, I will talk about the methods of doing this for free.
 But first, let's talk about what we should do to enroll a MOOC for free on [Coursera](https://www.coursera.org/) and [edX](https://www.edx.org/).

 ### 3.1 Coursera
 After you go to [Coursera - www.coursera.org](https://www.coursera.org/), sign up and log in, let's assume that you decide to take the course [Google's “Foundations: Data, Data, Everywhere”](https://www.coursera.org/learn/foundations-data).
 During the course registration, the page in Figure 1 will welcome us first.